DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 Note: The Vagrantfile and inventory are from the blog [ELK Stack with Vagrant and Ansible](https://github.com/ashokc/ELK-Stack-with-Vagrant-and-Ansible)

-This uses the following Ansible roles:
+This project uses the following Ansible roles:

 - [elastic.elasticsearch](https://galaxy.ansible.com/elastic/elasticsearch/)
 - [elastic.beats](https://galaxy.ansible.com/elastic/beats)